claygregory/moves-viz/README.md

 ### Output Format

-By default, a PNG file is created.
-You can optionally export as an SVG using `--format svg`.
+A PNG file is created by default.
+If you'd like an SVG, use `--format svg`.

 ### Output Size